NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### `installPhase`
 `stdenv` is automatically working with the `Makefile` that comes with `icat`.
-The console output showas that `configure` and `make` are executed without issue, so the `icat` binary is compiling successfully.
+The console output shows that `configure` and `make` are executed without issue, so the `icat` binary is compiling successfully.

 The failure occurs when the `stdenv` attempts to run `make install`.
 The `Makefile` included in the project happens to lack an `install` target.